CartoDB/cartoframes/docs/README.md

 - Create a branch from master
 - Update the configuration files:
   - Add new release to `technologies.yml`:
-    - A micro release requires updating the micro digit from the latest release
+    - A micro release requires updating the micro number from the latest release
     - A minor, or more, release requires to create a new section and update the latest release
   - Point to the release branch in `config.js`, in the `'cartoframes'` section:
     - Remove the tag attribute: `tag: '',`
     - Add the release branch: `branch: 'release/M.m.u',`
 - Create a pull request pointing to the CARTOframes release branch (this will deploys the Developer Center in a "staging" environment)

-After the build is successfully completed, you can check the staging link (it requires VPN access):
+After the build is completed, you can check the staging link (it requires VPN access):

 `http://{dev-center-branch-name}.developers.website.dev.cartodb.net/developers/cartoframes`